 “FUNNY, FOR A HISTORIAN…”

 Having dabbled in comedy at university, before then becoming part of the sketch and song writing team on Horrible Histories, Greg is known for taking a humorous approach to public speaking.
-He made his solo stage debut at the Hackney Empire for Arts Emergency charity in 2013, has three times guested on the award-winning QI podcast No Such Thing As A Fish, once on Do The Right Thing podcast, and spent 9 bizarre hours on stage as part of Mark Watson’s 27 Hour Comedy Marathon for Comic Relief.
+He made his solo stage debut at the Hackney Empire for Arts Emergency charity in 2013, has four times guested on the award-winning QI podcast No Such Thing As A Fish, once on Do The Right Thing podcast, and spent 9 bizarre hours on stage as part of Mark Watson’s 27 Hour Comedy Marathon for Comic Relief.
 He regularly gives funny public talks, and spoke to a sold out crowd of 950 people at Hay Festival 2015.
 Greg has twice been a guest on Richard Herring’s comedy interview podcast RHLSTP.

 TEACHING & LECTURING